fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Make an episode on how to prevent the project from turning into this kind of mess as much as possible, please.

 > Hi Fredrik!
 I really enjoy watching your videos.
 I hope it is ok to ask a question here, or otherwise if you can tell me where I can submit my question.
 I am currently trying to self-learn frontend web development but I have no idea how to know when I know enough to start applying for junior dev positions.
 What would you expect a new developer to be able to do in order to secure a junior position?
 What level should I be aiming for?

 > Merry christmas Fredrik!
 How true is that "Front-end is as hard as Back-end" or even...
 "Front-end is harder than Back-end" ?
 Because the more I learn about back-end the bigger and complex that field seems to be, whereas front-end looks like something you can teach anyone if half a year, I've always seen it as the creative side of programming.
 I by no means belittle anyone, let me make that absolutely clear, it's just honest pure curiosity :)